 2. RESCHEDULE OR CANCEL

 You need time to rest.
-There's no way of getting around that - you can't push through burnout like it's a bad Hallmark movie - "it's almost over, I just wanna see if the relationship with this lady and the ghost she's in love with works out."
+There's no way of getting around that - you can't effortlessly push through burnout like it's a wonderfully atrocious Hallmark movie - "but I just wanna see if the relationship with this lady and her roommate who happens to be a ghost works out."
 NOPE.
 So, whip out your calendar and take a GOOD look at it.
 Ask yourself these two questions about each appointment, task, or event written in your schedule for the next 7 days: Can this be rescheduled?
 Or, can this sh*t just be deleted from ma life?
 Be honest with yourself, are these actually set in stone?
 Or, are you putting unnecessary pressure on yourself?
 Is it early enough to move your dentist appointment to next month without being charged a fee?
 Do you really have to organize your entire kitchen this evening?
 Can that lunch with your aunt's best friend's neighbor wait 'til next week or maybe never?
 Free up as much time as possible for the next 7 days.
 Do it, I'll wait.
 3. PEACE AND QUIET Since your brain is fried, you're gonna wanna avoid stimulation for a bit so it can recoup.
 Get off social media, lay off the audiobooks and podcasts, and don't answer calls and texts (even from people you love, you can catch up later - ok unless it's an emergency I get it).
 Basically, anything that requires you to retain information, adios!
 Now.....sleep.
 Whether it's a 10 minute power nap or going to bed 3 hours early, get your butt to bed ASAP.
 4. RELAX AND RECHARGE

 Now that you've cleared as much as your schedule as possible for the next 7 days, check in with what you need.
 I like to call this intuitive self-care.
 Do you need another nap?
 A bath?
 A walk?
 A burrito?
 What makes you feel taken care of?
 Do that with your free time for the rest of the week.